woudsma/p5js-es6-boilerplate/README.md

 cd my-project
 npm install
 ```
  What this does: clone (download) the project from the online repository to a folder named `my-project` in the current working directory.
-Change directory (`cd`) to the newly created directory and use `npm install` to install the project dependencies.
+Change directory (`cd`) to the newly created directory and use `npm install` to download and install the project dependencies.
 ### Development
+Open the project folder in your code editor by dragging the folder icon onto the editor icon (macOS).
+Preferably do not open and edit single files, keep an overview of the project directory!

 Start a local development server.
 Whenever you save a JavaScript file in the project, the `react-scipts` npm module watches, re-compiles the code and reloads the browser page automatically.
 Use this while developing your project.
 ```shell
 # Make sure you are in the project folder